syncfusion-content/xamarin-docs/Xamarin/Diagram/Node.md

 ---
-title: Node in Xamarin.Forms Diagram control | Syncfusion
+title: Node in Xamarin Diagram control | Syncfusion
-description: Learn here all about Node support in Syncfusion Xamarin Diagram (SfDiagram) control and more details.
+description: Learn here all about Node support in Syncfusion Xamarin Diagram (SfDiagram) control and more.
 platform: xamarin
 control: SfDiagram
 documentation: ug